 Overall, across Spark group we have female representation at 34%.
 The proportion of females in our Wider Leadership Group (senior leaders outside of the Board and Leadership Squad) is 47%.
-Our Board is 50% female and 50% male, with four female directors (including our CEO) and four male directors.
+Our Board is 43% female and 57% male, with three female directors (including our CEO) and four male directors.
 Our Leadership Squad has a 60% female and 40% male split.

 Spark is also committed to encouraging authentic ethnic participation in our business, and we are working alongside credible partner organisations Diversity Works, Champions for Change, Global Women, and the Sustainable Business Council, to develop a framework and subsequent actions to support positive change.

-We are currently participating in the Diverse Digitech 2040 Design kaupapa alongside Spark Foundation – an initiative focussed on creating employment pathways for Māori and Pasifika youth.
+We are also currently participating in the Diverse Digitech 2040 Design kaupapa alongside Spark Foundation – an initiative focussed on creating employment pathways for Māori and Pasifika youth.

 Spark’s Blue Heart KaupapaOur Blue Heart Kaupapa sets the standard of behaviour and the values we stand for, creating a culture of belonging.
 It is a visible icon of our heart-led approach to diversity and inclusion.